InvoxiPlayGames/mc-queueproxy/README.md

 **This project is not in a complete state, there will be issues.
 Do not use in production.**

-- Compatible with Minecraft 1.16 up to 1.17.1 (snapshot support is not guaranteed)
+- Compatible with Minecraft 1.8 up to 1.17.1 (snapshot support is not guaranteed)
-	- Servers running 1.8-1.15.2 should also work, the base server must be in offline mode.
+	- Servers running 1.8-1.15.2 must have the origin server running in offline mode.
+See step 4 of configuration.
 (1.12.2 has been tested)
-    - Queue functionality and certain proxy functionality is not currently working on 1.18+.
+    - 1.18-1.18.1 have a functional queue, but have not been tested any further.
+    - 1.18.2+ does not have a functioning queue, and proxy support may be limited.
+(1.19.4 tested, occasionally disconnects during gameplay)
 - Most server software *should* be supported, including (but not limited to) Vanilla and [PaperMC](https://papermc.io/).
     - Some modded servers may run into issues where users will be allowed to join despite not having the correct mods, or may not be able to join at all.